-Good vision is just as important to dogs as it’s to humans, and for dogs in the wild it often means better chances of survival.
+Good vision is just as important to dogs as it’s to humans, and for dogs in the wild, it often means better chances of survival.

 Humans have eyelashes, eyelids, and a blinking reflex to shield our eyeballs from dirt and debris, keep our eyes hydrated and protect our vision.
 Dogs have even more layers of protection for their eyes, actually, they have three sets of eyelids.

-Often when you see your dog sleeping with his eyes open what you’re really seeing is his nictitating membrane.
+Often when you see your dog sleeping with their eyes open what you’re really seeing is their nictitating membrane.
 This is nothing to be concerned about unless it doesn’t return to the corner of the eye upon waking, which could be a sign of nerve damage or eye injury.

-It’s the cutest thing ever, and makes you wonder what he’s dreaming about.
-Is he chasing rabbits?
+It’s the cutest thing ever and makes you wonder what they’re dreaming about.
+Are they chasing rabbits?
 Lusting after a cold cut?
 Thinking of you?
 Dogs do in fact have dreams just like humans.

 Dreams occur in the deepest stage of sleep, when dogs would be the most vulnerable to predators in the wild.
-Your dog’s eyes may remain partially open while he’s in the dream stage of sleep because it helps keep him aware of his surroundings and protects him from predators.
+Your dog’s eyes may remain partially open while they’re in the dream stage of sleep because it helps keep them aware of their surroundings and protects them from predators.

-Not all dogs do this, as it’s no longer an evolutionary necessity for domesticated pets.
-Whether your dog sleeps with his eyes partially open or not during the dream stage, you have nothing to worry about because either way is perfectly normal.
+Not all dogs do this though, as it’s no longer an evolutionary necessity for domesticated pets.
+Whether your dog sleeps with eyes partially open or not during the dream stage, you have nothing to worry about because either way is perfectly normal.

-If your dog is exhibiting any of these symptoms, say his name quietly but loud enough to wake him up.
+If your dog is exhibiting any of these symptoms, say their name quietly but loud enough to wake them up.
 If it’s not a seizure most dogs will awaken briefly and then drift back off to sleep.
 If it’s a seizure your dog won’t be able to stop convulsing or won’t respond at all.

 But don’t be alarmed every time your dog makes noises and movements during sleep.
 It’s much more likely that your good boy is simply dreaming about running a squirrel up a tree rather than having a seizure.

-Again, try to stay as calm as possible and don’t yell or do anything to further distress your dog during a seizure.
-Simply sit quietly or talk to him in low, soothing tones while gently petting to let him know you’re there.
+- Again, try to stay as calm as possible, and don’t yell or do anything to further distress your dog during a seizure.
+Simply sit quietly or talk to them in low, soothing tones while gently petting to let them know you’re there.